smkim1223/Note_Obsidian_Git/_PARA note taking/004 Archive/2025 PNNL works/CDP/My Annual Wrap up FY25.md

 - Work with Data science (Ocean LDRD and Stuanay)

 ## Q2 Didn't work well
-- Projects of SPP have faced the challenges
+- Projects of SPP have faced the challenges.
+- CD4DC

-## Q3
+## Q3 Describe the progress and status goal of FY 25

 ## Q4